Grizzly cub with salmon, Bella Coola, BC (Photo by Mick Thompson)

 The Bella Coola River supports the region's largest coho salmon run, which relies on the continued health and productivity of the estuary.
 The intermingling of fresh and ocean water in the estuary creates an environment that is both unique and essential to the life cycle of salmon, among other creatures.

-This conservation project will protect inter-tidal marsh, mudflats and tidal channels that provide valuable habitat for waterfowl, shorebirds and juvenile salmon.
+Tidal Flats protects inter-tidal marsh, mudflats and tidal channels that provide valuable habitat for waterfowl, shorebirds and juvenile salmon.
 These coastal wetlands are also important carbon sinks and will increase resilience to rising sea levels.
-Upland areas of the property are forested with western red cedar and Sitka spruce.
+Upland areas of the property are forested with western red-cedar and Sitka spruce.

 Grizzly bear, marbled murrelet, salmon and a flowering plant known as Chamisso's montia are documented species at risk on the property.
 Trumpeter swan, Barrow's goldeneye and American widgeon are just some of the migratory bird species that visit Tidal Flats every year.